 The talkative NARRATIVE ESSAY

 Narrative essays are students’ favorite type of essay because it is the easiest.
 It’s like narrating how your pet dog ate your homework, and that’s why you don’t have anything to hand in.
 Through narrative essays, it allows you to walk down memory lane.
 It’s all about expressing what a person has gone through and describe the exact action and feeling at that moment.
 What makes this essay top the charts in essay types is that you don’t need to research external sources.
 Your stock knowledge is enough to write an essay.

 The judgmental COMPARE AND CONTRAST ESSAY

 What makes this type of essay a judgmental one is that it requires you to compare and contrast the topic you will discuss.
 Whether it’s about a place, the people, an event, a practice — name anything that requires the pros and cons, and this type of essay is the one you should use.
 However, this is considered a neutral composition among the five categories because it does not side to anything.
 It will propose ideas on both sides, and it’s up to the readers which sides they will take based on the information and arguments presented.

 The assertive PERSUASIVE/ARGUMENTATIVE ESSAY

 To write a persuasive/argumentative essay is like you are asking for a fight — in a civilized manner, of course.
-It’s a battle of the pen to pen, words to words and if your claims are weak and irrelevant, you won’t win the favor of your reader.
-In writing an essay using this type, you will need an essay help because what this type requires is a strong argument that will persuade your readers that what you are claiming is valid and relevant.
+It’s a battle of the pen to pen, words to words, and if your claims are weak and irrelevant, you won’t win the favor of your reader.
+In writing an essay using this type, you will need essay help because what this type requires is a strong argument that will persuade your readers that what you claim is valid and relevant.
 Add to it some credible sources to support your arguments.
 It’s like insisting that you did not eat the cookie in the jar.
 And to prove that you didn’t, you must present evidence that proves your innocence about the missing cookie.